eyes and hour

 And I know you're going to love this recipe.

-Can you mix matcha into coffee?
+Can you mix matcha and coffee?

 Yes!
 Who knew that powdered green tea leaves and coffee beans would turn out to be such a good match?
 No matcha pun intended.